 Note from the Editor:

-With that being said, I’m proud to say, that our fall 2017 staff will provide you with all things pertaining to health and fitness, style, food and drink, arts and culture, and love and relationships.
-Although our staff is working hard in all aspects of life, I commend them.
-Giving our readers real, valuable information and advice that they can carry into their own lives is crucial for us as journalists.
+Giving our readers real, valuable information and advice that they can carry with them throughout their own lives is crucial for us as journalists.
 Each story is handpicked and crafted by us.
 With our own life experiences, we give our stories a raw, truthful twist.

 We are the veterans.